butla/bultrowicz.com/cd-with-angularjs-commits.rst

 Automatic deployment to PyPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So let's say that I'm using AngularJS commit conventions and have the script to identify them.
+So let's say that I'm using AngularJS commit convention and have the script to identify them.
 Now comes the part we've been waiting for - actually publishing (deployment of) the library to PyPI.
 The script to do that looks like this: